vivek7405/gatsby-starter-netlify-cms/src/pages/blog/2020-08-05-john-hunter-surgeon.md

 ### Late career

 * In 1768, Hunter was appointed as surgeon to [St George's Hospital](https://en.wikipedia.org/wiki/St_George%27s_Hospital "St George's Hospital").
 Later, he became a member of the [Company of Surgeons](https://en.wikipedia.org/wiki/Company_of_Surgeons "Company of Surgeons").
 In 1776, he was appointed surgeon to [King George III](https://en.wikipedia.org/wiki/George_III_of_the_United_Kingdom "George III of the United Kingdom").
-* The skeleton, today, with much of Hunter's surviving collection, is in the Hunterian Museum at the [Royal College of Surgeons](https://en.wikipedia.org/wiki/Royal_College_of_Surgeons_of_England "Royal College of Surgeons of England") in London.
+* Hunter's collection is kept in the Hunterian Museum at the [Royal College of Surgeons](https://en.wikipedia.org/wiki/Royal_College_of_Surgeons_of_England "Royal College of Surgeons of England") in London.
 * In 1786, he was appointed deputy surgeon to the British Army and in March 1790, he was made [surgeon general](https://en.wikipedia.org/wiki/Surgeon-General_(United_Kingdom) "Surgeon-General (United Kingdom)") by the then Prime Minister, [William Pitt](https://en.wikipedia.org/wiki/William_Pitt_the_Younger "William Pitt the Younger").
 * Hunter's death in 1793 was due to a heart attack brought on by an argument at St George's Hospital concerning the admission of students.
 He was originally buried at [St Martin-in-the-Fields](https://en.wikipedia.org/wiki/St_Martin-in-the-Fields "St Martin-in-the-Fields"), but in 1859 was reburied in the north aisle of the nave in [Westminster Abbey](https://en.wikipedia.org/wiki/Westminster_Abbey "Westminster Abbey"), reflecting his importance to the country.